fvilers/angular2-training/README.md

 This application use a dedicated back-end application.
 Ensure to run `npm start` before trying to fetch data.
 The back-end server runs on `http://localhost:3000/`

 ## Database seeding
-You should run `node ./tools/import` to seed your database with some heroes.
+You should run `node run seed` to seed your database with some heroes.

 ## Code scaffolding